ton-org/sandbox/README.md

-# TON transaction emulator
+# Sandbox

-This package allows you to emulate arbitrary smart contracts, send messages to them and run get methods on them as if they were deployed on a real network.
+This package allows you to emulate arbitrary TON smart contracts, send messages to them and run get methods on them as if they were deployed on a real network.

 The key difference of this package from [ton-contract-executor](https://github.com/ton-community/ton-contract-executor) is the fact that the latter only emulates the compute phase of the contract - it does not know about any other phases and thus does not know anything about fees and balances (in a sense that it does not know whether a contract's balance will be enough to process all the out messages that it produces).
 On the other hand, this package emulates all the phases of a contract, and as a result, the emulation is much closer to what would happen in a real network.